sindresorhus/meow/readme.md

 Type: `string`

-Directory to start looking for the module package.json file.
+Your `import.meta` used for start looking for the module package.json file.

 This option is required, its value must be `import.meta`.